 - Security and user management

-- Administration of interfaces with the corresponding management of access rights to neighboring systems
+- Interface administration with the corresponding management of access rights to neighboring systems

 - Scheduler for automated processes such as imports, live network reconciliations, etc.